InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/source-code-inventory.md

 ## Forces

-* Fragmentation of source code hosting systems in your organization.
+* Fragmentation of source code hosting systems in the organization.
-* Ad-hoc source code strategies scattered across your organization.
+* Ad-hoc source code strategies scattered across the different Legal Entities in the organization.
 * Continuously changing map of the relationships between: projects, repositories, products, tech stacks, domains, solutions, platforms, services, components, sub-systems, people, authors, teams, external repositories.
-* Diverse software culture of teams across your organization (e.g., more open to collaboration or more siloed).
+* Diverse software culture of teams across the organization (e.g., more open to collaboration or more siloed).

 ## Solutions

-### Set up an Enterprise level live source code inventory
+### Set up an Organization level live source code inventory

 * Combination of manual and automated input data sources to a single source of truth including an API for custom extension
 * Key meta-data about each repository:
-  * Organization
+  * Legal Entity
   * URL
   * Version control system (e.g., GIT or SVN).
   * Hosting vendor (e.g., GitHub, Gitlab or BitBucket) and hosting type (e.g., on-prem, private cloud or public cloud).